Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 6. Social Skills

-Playing with water is one of those activities that tends to calm children as it is so absorbing and relaxing that they often play harmoniously and interact peacefully for lengthy periods of time.
+According to Joanne Hendrick, author of “Total Learning: Developmental Curriculum for the Young Child“, playing with water is one of those activities that tends to calm children as it is so absorbing and relaxing that they often play harmoniously and interact peacefully for lengthy periods of time.

 7. Relieve Tension